MileHacker Logo

 • Vegetarian options can be challenging outside dedicated Buddhist vegetarian restaurants.

-• Many dishes contain hidden meat broths, lard, or fish sauce.
+• Many dishes contain hidden meat broths, lard, or a salty sauce made from fermented fish.

 • Clearly state "我吃素" (wǒ chīsù - I am vegetarian) or "我吃全素" (wǒ chī quán sù - I am vegan).